jbibel/Compression-Drawing/README.md

 - I don't have much experience with javascript, node, and electron.
 I was using javascript because thats all I really know and have had some experience with.
 More accurately, I only really know the library p5.js hahaha.
 So it should go without saying that things have been written and composed in a weird, not too great way.
 I'm sure I could rewrite a bunch of aspects that could be simplified/abstracted so things could run smoother.
 A bigger issue is that javascript is not a good language for an app like this that requires to frequently save and load images semi-seamlessly.
 There are so many finicky I have done to get things to work as they do now that I am still kinda shocked it still holds up (for the most part).

-## Why Electron
+## Why Electron?
-All I really know is a slim understanding of javascript.
-Specifically p5.
-This started off...
-I'll get back to this at another time
+Electron is a popular name I saw a lot when searching online back when I first started, and since I was eager to make a desktop app I thought "sure, why not?".
+Now,

 ## So... can I actually run it
 To the person reading this: yes (I think).
-Some prerequisites: Node.js and NPM.
-I will link a guide for this
+Some prerequisites: Node.js, NPM, and Graphicmagick.
+I will link a guide for these
 ### 1. Download/clone this repo
 ### 2. In Terminal or Console, use cd to change the directory to the repo folder (i.e. cd the/path/to/Compression-Drawing)
 ### 3. Now that you're in the directory, type npm install to download the necessary packages (this may take a minute)